How Important is BMI to Your Body Goals?

 What High BMI Means

-Though it is essential to identify the patient’s BMI before surgery, Dr. Masri still performs the patient’s desired procedure even if the patient has an increased BMI as long as they are healthy.
+While it is essential to determine a patient’s body weight and BMI score before surgery, Dr. Masri will still perform the patient’s desired procedure so long as the patient is healthy.

 Nick Masri MD, one of Miami's top board-certified plastic surgeons.

-With over 20 years of experience operating on post-bariatric and massive weight loss patients, Dr. Masri can offer cosmetic surgery to those who may have been turned down by other surgeons due to their BMI – giving them a chance to achieve their dream body.
+With over 20 years of experience operating on post-bariatric and massive weight loss patients, Dr. Masri offers cosmetic surgery to those who may have been turned down by other surgeons due to their BMI – giving them a chance to achieve their dream body.

 MON – FRI 9 AM – 5 PM EST